Applied Sciences and Engineering Technology

 Certificates are also available in this curriculum.

 The Computer-Intergrated Machining curriculum prepares students with the analytical, creative and innovative skills necessary to take a production idea from initial concept through design, development and production, resulting in a finished product.

 Graduates will be able to:

 - Understand and evaluate a basic blueprint using specified NIMS tolerances and industry standards

 - Identify work orders and write out or modify as needed correctly, calculate information needed to machine parts to correct specs

-- Locate on computer the part location information and enter parts in the CNC machine and complete a CNC machine part
+- Locate the part location information on computer and enter parts in the CNC machine, and complete a CNC machine part

 - Evaluate machining process during cutting operation and adjust initial variable settings to achieve maximum results